State and Local Licensing

-- Wine Direct Shippers need both a wine license and a direct shippers permit secured from the ID State Police Alcohol Beverage Control Division and an Idaho sales tax permit and a wine tax permit secured from the Idaho State Tax Commission.
+- Wine Direct Shippers need a wine license, a direct shippers permit, an Idaho sales tax permit and a wine tax permit.

 - Wine Catering Permit: Needed by bars, restaurants and other wine providers to serve and sell wine at an off-site event.

 - Strong Beer: Beer containing more than 5% alcohol, called “strong” beer, is taxed as wine.